How private is your private life?

 Your online shopping habits

 Shopping online is super-convenient; it’s also a super-convenient way for your neighbours to know your shopping habits, especially if the delivery person leaves your packages waiting for you on your doorstep or outside of your garage.
 If you don’t like the idea of your neighbours knowing your online shopping habits, some online retailers allow you to purchase online and pick up in person.
 Of course, that’s not quite as convenient, so you’ll have to decide where to strike the balance.
-Look out, here are 11 ways thieves can steal your identity.

 Your kids are having parties when you’re not home